k2uadmin/mp3player/README.md

 ### Default content is from one of my favourite series.
 Improved design, and easier for user to explorer, play and download.
 ### It can run continously, shuffle or select yourself then continue.

-### You can play anything you like, by uploading required playlist, given below columns: Collection, Title, MP3_URL, save in a csv, then upload the file, That's it.
+### You can play any mp3 by uploading csv file with columns: ,Collection, Title, MP3_URL, That's it.

-### Access anywhere while internet is there or download favourites, play it offline.
+### Access anywhere while internet is there or download for offline(will play on windows/mac default app not the index page; page only accept csv and play remote URL).
 ### Have a greate fun~

 #### Visit online version: https://myplayer.k2u.io for a test content or upload your own csv with ,Collection, Titile, MP3_URL.